-Requires assessment and certification division to conduct an Audit of Minimal Assessing Requirements in at least one assessment jurisdiction per county.
+Requires the appraisal quality assurance project manager to conduct an Audit of Minimal Assessing Requirements in each assessment jurisdiction a minimum of once every five years.

 Sec.
 946. Convention Facility Development Fund Distribution

 Specifies that revenue collected in the Convention Facility Development Fund is appropriated and distributed according to the Convention Facility Development Act.